BlazeITA/Pkg2zip-to-NoNpDrm/README.md

 ## What This Project Does

-This repository provides 3 batch-based compression workflows for already-unpacked PlayStation Vita content.
+This repository provides 3 batch-based compression workflows for already-unpacked PlayStation Vita games.

-It is meant for content that already follows the expected structure and needs to be merged and compressed into a final archive ready for Vita3K.
+It is designed for content that already follows the expected folder structure and needs to be merged into a final `.zip` archive containing the base game, all available DLC, and all available patches together.

+The resulting archive is compressed to save space, improve update and DLC management, and make the content ready for use with the Vita3K emulator.

 Included variants: